oam-dev/rudr/CONTRIBUTING.md

     - Enhancement, bug and document issues should be connected to the PR that resolves it.
     - Whoever is working on an issue should claim the issue in the comments.
     - Issues should stay open until a maintainer closes it or the owner of the issue decides to close it.
-4. Issue closure
+4. Issue closure.

-## Triaging and Milestones
+## Milestones and Triaging

 ### Milestones